ENVX-resources/.github/profile/README.md

 > If you are currently enrolled in the course(s) below and cannot find a lecture slide for the week,  **check Canvas as the Unit of Study sites will always host the latest learning resources for download.**

 ### 2024
 Click on the titles to view the HTML slides.
-Note: for ENVX2001, if no links are available, the slides have **not** been updated, but MS PowerPoint versions should be available on Canvas.

 | Week | ENVX1002 | ENVX2001 |
 | --- | --- | --- |